petersonfs/petersonfs.github.io/_posts/2011-08-31-minimal-compass-integration-for-rails-3-1.md

 categories: ruby
 permalink: minimal-compass-integration-for-rails-3-1
 author: Peterson Santos
+headline: "A simple example of compass integration with rails 3.1"
 ---

 If you like to use the [compass](http://compass-style.org), and want integrate it with Rails 3.1 asset pipeline are necessary to make some settings: